aioutlet/auth-service/README.md

 - JWT validation middleware for protecting API routes
 - Support for account linking (link social accounts to existing user profiles)
 - Refresh token mechanism for improved security and session management
-- Multi-factor authentication (MFA) support for enhanced account security
 - Integration hooks for API Gateway to manage authentication and routing

 ---

 ## Architecture

-This service is built with Node.js and Express, using Passport.js for authentication strategies and Mongoose for MongoDB object modeling.
+This service is built with Node.js and Express, using JWT for authentication and Mongoose for MongoDB object modeling.

 The microservice is designed to be deployed independently and can run locally, via Docker, or in Kubernetes (AKS).